toptensoftware/rawMacroPad/readme.md

 ## Using the Python Library

-The python library has only been tested on Windows with Python 3.14.2.
-In should work on any platform where the `hid` package is supported.
+The python library has only been tested on:

+* Windows 11, Python 3.14.2
+* 64-bit Raspian, Python 3.13.5

 See the [example program](./python/test/test.js) for how to use it.
 See also the [implementation file](./python/raw_macro_pad.py) itself.